 External testers are where real end users might get involved—think of external testing as an open beta.
 These testers could be anyone from your Twitter followers to your friends and family.
 You can add external testers directly via their email or by enabling public link sharing and posting your invitation link.
 The key difference between these testers and the internal testers is external testers can only access the builds that you select for them to test, making it an ideal solution for putting test builds in the hands of real end users.

-Alpha releases on Play Console can be used for when you want a closed test.
-The users are invited by the developer and must opt-in to the alpha program before they can begin testing.
-Similar to internal testers, alpha testers should not be real end users but rather internal team members, friends, or family.
+Alpha releases on the Play Console can be used for when you want a closed test with a small group of internal testers.
+These alpha testers must opt-in to the alpha program and be invited by the developer before they can begin testing, making alpha testing most suitable for your team members.
+Just like internal testers in TestFlight, alpha testers on Play Console should not be real end users but rather internal team members, friends, or family.

-Beta releases on Play Console can be used for when you want an open test.
-The users can sign up through the Play Store to start testing your app.
-This is the point at which real end users would begin testing, and the beta release requires a Google review of your app.
+Beta releases on the Play Console can be used for when you want an open test with real-world users of your Android app.
+These end users can sign up to beta test your app straight from the Play Store.
+One key difference between the alpha and beta release is that the beta release requires a Google review of your app before testing can begin.

-Testing on Android used to lag behind what iOS offered with TestFlight, but Android has leveled the playing field with the addition of internal testing to the Play Store in March 2018.
-No matter what platform your app is on, you can enjoy first-party support for managing both internal and external testing, and we can safely say that Play Console is a suitable TestFlight alternative for Android.
+Testing on Android used to lag behind what iOS offered with TestFlight, but Android has introduced a great alternative with the addition of internal testing to the Play Console in March 2018.
+No matter what platform your app is on, you can enjoy first-party support for managing both internal and external testing, and we can safely say that Play Console is the best TestFlight alternative for Android in 2020.